Johnny Test season 5

 The fifth season of the animated television series Johnny Test originally aired on Cartoon Network in the United States.
 The season was announced by Cookie Jar Entertainment on August 24, 2010, consisting of 26 episodes, with two segments each.
 In the United States, the season premiered on Cartoon Network on June 13, 2011.
 This would be the first season with Trevor Devall as the new voice of Dukey.
-Additionally, Brittney Wilson, who departed after Season 1, would return to voice Mary Test and Sissy Blakely.
+Additionally, Brittney Wilson, who departed after Season 1, would return to voice Mary Test and Sissy Blakely, although Ball later returned to resume her roles in Season 6.
 According to the credits, Warner Bros. still owns its trademark.